LIU-CT/SFM-Net/README.md

 <br>To download and install the DSSP, please refer to https://swift.cmbi.umcn.nl/gv/dssp/
 * Install FoldX for the PDB files of mutant complexes:
 <br>To download and install the FoldX, please refer to https://foldxsuite.crg.eu/

+## Create Dataset:
+1. Download PDB files and use FoldX to calculate the structures of mutant complexes.
+2. Preprocess the PDB files.
+3. Extract features using ProtT5, DSSP, and PSSM.
+4. Construct contact maps based on the 3D coordinates of residues.